dustin-archive/lifesaver-sass/README.md

 ## Skipping

-In CSS there's a common problem when using the shorthand syntax.
-The problem is that you can't skip a value.
+In CSS there's a common problem when using the shorthand syntax, which is that you can't skip a value.
 In order to use the shorthand syntax in CSS you must define all the values.
 With LifeSaver you can skip values all you'd like by passing an `x` or `null` value.

   ```scss
     // Input